ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Limitations

 \section{Limitations}

-Like all models, ours has certain limitations.
-Most fundamentally, we make the assumption that there is a relationship between the graph structure over nodes and the texts associated with each node.
+In this work, we make the assumption that there is a relationship between the graph structure over nodes and the texts associated with each node.
 If the two modalities are generated independently, or otherwise do not convey any useful information about each other, joint pretraining should not be expected to improve performance.

 A more practical limitation is around the scale of graph data.
-Current graph neural networks require large amounts of memory, and scaling to very large graphs \cite{serafiniScalableGraphNeural2021a, maGraphNeuralNetworks2022} is an active research area.
-It is accordingly unclear how to apply our approach to very large graphs.
-Because our model is inductive, training repeatedly on (the subgraphs over) random samples of nodes may work, but we have not evaluated this approach.
+Current graph neural networks require large amounts of memory, and scaling to massive graphs \cite{serafiniScalableGraphNeural2021a, maGraphNeuralNetworks2022} is still an active research area.
+Our approach thus requires modifications to scale to extremely large graphs.
+Sampling-based approaches like neighbor sampling \cite{hamiltonInductiveRepresentationLearning2017} are particularly promising and can reduce the memory of the graph encoder on each minibatch.

-A further limitation of the present paper's analysis is that we have not validated a directed analogue of similarity to be used with positive values of $\alpha$ in directed graphs.
-While one has the option of either using $\alpha = 0$ or discarding edge directions, we aim to remedy this issue in future work.
+A further limitation of the present paper's analysis is that we have not validated a directed analogue of the similarity function for use with positive values of $\alpha$ in directed graphs.
+While one has the option of either using $\alpha = 0$ or discarding edge directions, we leave this issue for future work.

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

 The authors gratefully acknowledge support in the form of access to data from Twitter, Inc. We are also indebted to colleagues at the MIT Center for Constructive Communication for their feedback on earlier versions of this work.